 Shop around.
 Did you know that off-exchange plans provide the same consumer protections as the plans you’ll find on Healthcare.gov and state marketplaces, but the fewer regulations mean you might be able to find a cheaper plan that still fits your needs?
 Shop on a private exchange like PolicyGenius to see every plan that’s available and make the best choice.

-Start shopping today to get covered for 2017 – as of now, no one knows what will happen beyond that!
+Start shopping today to get health insurance before this year's enrollment period ends – as of now, no one knows what will happen beyond that!